Last updated: November 30, 2022

 2. Trust or estate beneficiaries

-The content on the form and the filing rules differ depending on the sort of taxpayer you are.
+The content on the form and the filing rules differ depending on what sort of taxpayer you are.

-The information on the K-1 form is used by owners, partners, or members to declare earnings, losses, tax deductions, or tax credits on their personal income tax returns.
+Owners, partners, or members use the information on the K-1 form to declare earnings, losses, tax deductions, or tax credits on their personal income tax returns.

 If an estate or trust has a gross income of more than $600 in a tax year, it is usually required to file Form 1041, U.S. Income Tax Return for Estates and Trusts.